rjpaskin/codefirst-girls-bristol_source/_sessions/c1s1/5_more_html.md

 <img alt='my cat' src="my_cat.png">
 {% endhighlight %}

 * The `alt` tag is for providing a description of your image.
 This is useful for partially sighted people using screen readers, or in case the image doesn't load.
-* The file can be linked to in the same way as href.
-In the example above we use a relative local link to a file called `my_cat.png` in the same folder as the html file.
+* The file can be linked to in the same way as `href`.
+In the example above we use a relative local link to a file called `my_cat.png` in the same folder as the HTML file.

 ### Tables